 GELF - Text by M. Alan Kazlev [Genetically Engineered Life Form] An old First Federation term, which every so often comes back into favour, for sophont custom-made lifeforms created through significant or total genetic engineering.

 Jurassica Institute of Paleoregeneration - Text by M. Alan Kazlev Although the Jurassica Institute was formerly established during the early Empires period, it's roots go back to First Federation attempts by groups like The Darwin League, Paleobios! and (a little later) Earth History Cooperation, to establish a living museum/zoo of every reconstructible species of organism that inhabited Old Earth, up until the Great Expulsion.

-Lazurogenics - Text by Stephen Inniss The art of resurrecting past species or clades, sometimes as individual specimens but more usually as entire viable population.
+Lazurogenics - Text by Stephen Inniss The art of resurrecting past species or clades, sometimes as individual specimens but more usually as entire viable populations.

 Neospecies - Text by M. Alan Kazlev In Evolution theory - a newly (naturally) evolved species.
 A gengineered species.

 Ova Fusion - Text by Shane Brannon; some additions by Steve Bowers A form of parthenogenetic reproduction which successfully fuses the genetic material from the gametes of two unrelated human females into a viable zygote.